varunkumardev/amitmerchant1990.github.io/_posts/2016-11-15-Building-Simple-Offline-Notepad-Using-Service-Worker.md

 categories: [JavaScript, PWA]
 ---

-Today, We are going to build a progressive Notepad app which can very well be used in offline mode, be responsive on all available devices and which saves the content locally on device.
+Today, We are going to build a progressive [Notepad app](https://notepad.js.org/) which can very well be used in offline mode, be responsive on all available devices, and saves the content locally on the device itself.
 So, the core functionality of this Notepad here is to make it work offline.
 To fulfill this requirement, we'll use [ServiceWorkers](https://developers.google.com/web/fundamentals/getting-started/primers/service-workers) which I'm going to cover next.

 * TOC
 {:toc}